Skip to main content

 5 mentions Positive Neutral Negative

-The game exhibits notable stability issues, including bugs in score calculation and settings not being saved between sessions, along with a problematic tutorial that can crash and force repetition.
-However, the main gameplay is reported to be relatively bug-free by some users.
+The game exhibits notable stability issues, including bugs with score calculation and settings not saving between sessions.
+The tutorial is particularly problematic, with crashes that force replaying it.
+However, some users report the main gameplay is relatively bug-free despite these issues.

 • “It's currently buggy - scores can be incorrectly counted if your hand could fit a couple of different score types (i.e. 4 single ones vs 1 four-of-a-kind with ones), and options don't save when you quit - I have to turn scan-lines off every time I start the game.”